KaterynaUeno/react-project/README.md

 # react-project
-A couple of siple projects using JavaScript and React.
+A couple of simple projects using JavaScript and React.